Gangs and Young People

 A criminal network however is different from a gang; it's a group of individuals involved in persistent criminality for some form of personal gain (this includes profit and/or to gain or demonstrate status) which is causing significant harm to the community.
 It is:

-• Violence is used in order to make money (e.g. to scare people into giving them money)
+- Use of violence in order to make money (e.g. to scare people into giving them money).

 Why do people belong to gangs?